biegehydra/EasyCsv-Dotnet/components.md

 `AllowRun` controls whether the `RunOperation` button is disabled or not.
 When the "Run Operation" button is clicked, the StrategyPicked callback is called (calling RunDivideAndReplicate here) with the column name of the StrategyBucket this component is rendered in.

-Once your done write your options components, just put them in the `COlumnStrategies` or `FullCsvStrategies` section of the CsvProcessingStepper.
-Note, when a full csv strategy is picked, the column name will be `InternalColumnNames.FullCsvOperations` or "_FullCsvOperations"
+Once your done write your `StrategyItem` wrappers, just put them in the `<COlumnStrategies>` or `<FullCsvStrategies>` section of the CsvProcessingStepper.
+Note, when a full csv strategy is picked, the column name will be `InternalColumnNames.FullCsvOperations` or "_FullCsvOperations" in the `StrategyPicked` callback

  ```
 <CsvProcessingStepper @ref="_csvProcessor" EasyCsv="_easyCsv" EasyCsvFileName="Example.csv">